foohooboo/tic-tac-toe/README.md

 This one is a re-learn.
 Curley braces, {}, in JS indicate an object.
 Objects contain key:value pairs. ie the JS code: const person = {name: 'Dave'}; creates an object called a person with one property, name, whose value is Dave.
 Curly braces will also be used in JS code when using variables inside of strings: 'The person's name is ${person.name}.'
   note: this is called a Template Literal, and the single quotes are absolutely required instead of double quotes.

-You might also see them embedded in an array like we did in the state of the Game: this.state ={
+You might also see them in react code embedded in an array like we did in the state of the Game: this.state ={
               history: [{
                 squares: Array(9).fill(null),